mmints/unitree-ros-melodic-docker/README.md

 A Docker container for ROS _Melodic_ based Unitree robots.

 ## Build
-Get the needed dependencies.
 Unitrees ROS package repositories are included as Git submodules.
+All further dependencies are included in the [dockerfile](unitree-ros-melodic.dockerfile).
 To download the submodules either clone using
 `git clone --recurse-submodules` or after `git clone` use `git submodule init` and `git submodule update`.